hannushchenkos/CW_tasks/script/tasks.md

 Commit example:

-git commit -m "update(fundamentals:added app75.js):Rock!
-Scissors!
-Paper!" git commit -m "update(rank-up:added app13.js):Check if the number is equal to its digits sum in pow"
+git commit -m "update(fundamentals:added app76.js):Find the first element of an array that is not consecutive" git commit -m "update(rank-up:added app13.js):Check if the number is equal to its digits sum in pow"